payu-india/CMS-Chatbot/docs/Affordability/offers-dashboard/create-an-offer.md

 ### BNPL

-Select the **BNPL** option on the _Setup Payment options of your offer_ page.
+Select the **BNPL** option on the *Setup Payment options of your offer* page.

-The _Select BNPL Options_ page is displayed.
+The *Select BNPL Options* page is displayed.

 ![](https://devguide.payu.in/wordpress/index.php/wp-json/getobject?keyname=uploads/2023/03/BNPL_Offer_Options-1024x651.png)

 After you complete adding any one or combination of the offers involving various payment options, click **Save & Proceed**.

 > 📘 **References:**
 >
-> - No-Cost EMI offers can be created on Credit and Debit Card EMIs.
+> * No-Cost EMI offers can be created on Credit and Debit Card EMIs.
 For more information, refer to [Create a No-Cost EMI Offer](doc:create-a-no-cost-emi-offer).
-> - Low-Cost EMI offers can create on Credit and Debit Card EMIs.
+> * Low-Cost EMI offers can create on Credit and Debit Card EMIs.
 For more information, refer to Create a Low-Cost EMI Offer.

-The offer for the payment options you configured gets added to the Setup _Payment options of your offer_ page.
+The offer for the payment options you configured gets added to the Setup *Payment options of your offer* page.

 ***

 ## **Step 5: Review of the Offer**

-The _Preview of Cashback Offer_ page summarizes the details you provided in Step 2 to Step 4.
+The *Preview of Cashback Offer* page summarizes the details you provided in Step 2 to Step 4.

 1. Review all the configurations added before you make the offer available to your customers.
 2. Click the **Edit** button to return back to the corresponding page and update the configuration.